Shoreditch Street Art Guide – London Walking Tour

 Whitby Street only consists of a few buildings but it pacts a punch.
 Most of them are covered with wall murals, including two by Jimmy C (real name James Cochran) sitting side by side.

-However, in one of his latest pieces entitled Psyche (2019) on the neighbouring building it features a striking portrait of a female subject surrounded by and consumed by a flock of birds in a looser style and set to a limited colour palette compared to most of his works which offer a spectrum of bright colours.
+In one of his latest pieces entitled Psyche (2019) on the neighbouring building it features a striking portrait of a female subject surrounded by a flock of birds.
+Compared to his usual style, the application is looser and set to a limited colour palette which contrasts to his usual broad range of bright colours.

-A little bit further down I spotted some amusing ones, in particular of the current president of America, Donald Trump, aka the Tangerine Tyrant!
+A little bit further down I spotted some amusing ones, in particular Donald Trump, aka the Tangerine Tyrant!
+You’ll probably see Trump pop up on the walls more than once – he seems to be a popular theme among street artists!

 I’m sure you’ll see other politically charged pieces that capture the zeitgeist of Brexit Britain and other societal concerns that artists want to get off their chests.